poetic/ember-cli-cordova/docs/getting-started.md

 ember new hello
 ```

 After that's set up, we need to add the ember-cli-cordova addon to the application.
-Go in the freshly generated `new-app` folder, then install the addon.
+Go in the freshly generated `hello` folder, then install the addon.

 ```sh
 npm install --save-dev ember-cli-cordova